- China Tours +

 Costs are similarly low in the two destinations at around 200 USD/day for a full-service tour, not including getting there.
 Generally, Guilin offers better value for money on everything from hotels to transport, restaurants to sights, as it is more developed for tourism and frequented.

 Guilin's international airport has many more flights than Zhangjiajie's.
-You can travel between Hong Kong and Guilin by bullet train about 5 and a half hours.
+You can travel between Hong Kong and Guilin by bullet train in about 5½ hours.
 Zhangjiajie is more isolated.
 It won't have a bullet train line until at least 2020 and its regular train services are fewer.

 Guilin also has a 72-hour visa-free transit policy that makes a quick visit easier than Zhangjiajie for citizens of many countries.